qbitzvr/Drone-OSC-Controller/README.md

 For Xbox controls, install the custom build from https://github.com/qbitzvr/VRCThumbParamsOSC/releases/tag/v2.1.0-xbox.0
 2. Run `Configurator.exe` to and select the avatar parameters specified in the ExpressionParameters you merged.
 3. Run `ThumbParamsOSC.exe` once, this will automatically register it as an overlay in steamvr and [run automatically on startup](https://github.com/I5UCC/VRCThumbParamsOSC#automatic-launch-with-steamvr)
-4. Start VRChat, switch to your avatar, in the Action menu, go to `Options`>`OSC`>`Enable`
+4. Start VRChat, switch to your avatar, and in the Action menu, go to `Options`>`OSC`>`Enable`

-- For VR controllers, open `Move Camera` Puppet Menu main hand, open any action menu on opposite hand to prevent one-handed movement.
+- For VR controllers, open `Move Camera` Puppet Menu, open any action menu on opposite hand to prevent one-handed movement.
-- For Xbox controller, wait until xinput update for ThumbParamsOSC (WIP).
+- For Xbox controller, toggle `Enable Xbox Controller` option in the `Drone OSC Controller` menu.
+Then, open `Move Camera` Puppet Menu, then while holding the thumbstick to an angle, close the action menu.
 You will also need to stop vrchat from using the controller as input with HidHide: https://github.com/nefarius/HidHide

 ### Menu
 After install, you will see a new submenu `Drone OSC Controller`.
 - `Enable Drone OSC Controller`: Turn on drone OSC controls.
 - `Enable Xbox Controller`: Use the Xbox controller instead of VR controller.
 - `Drone Direct (Desktop)`: Use DirectCast mode when you move the drone via `Move Camera`.
-Only effects Desktop mode.
+Only affects Desktop mode.
 - `Mirror Hand Controls (VR)`: When enabled, uses the left thumbstick for rotation control instead of the right thumbstick.
-Only effects VR mode.
+Only affects VR mode.
 - `Drone Rotation Speed`: Radial puppet menu that controls the speed of rotation.

 ## Tweaks